Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

                 ]
             },
             {
-                // Realm doesn't exists, or user has no access on it "status": "not_allowed"
+                // Realm doesn't exist, or user has no access on it "status": "author_not_allowed"
             },
             {
                 // `key_index` argument doesn't correspond to a `RealmRotateKeyCertificate`